-In South Africa young people make up 42% of the population.
+Young people make up 42% of South Africa's population.
 We operate from the Eastern Cape, one of the poorest provinces in South Africa.
-Using peer education, volunteers run sessions on careers and life skills workshops, livelihood sessions to increase knowledge of safe sexual and reproductive health and rights practices, raising awareness of livelihood opportunities and the support available to them.
+Volunteers run sessions on careers and life skills workshops, safe sexual and reproductive health and rights practices, and awareness-raising sessions on livelihood opportunities and support available to them.

-In Zimbabwe 52% of the population are under 24.
+52% of the population are under 24.
 This demographic are most at risk of contracting HIV as well as being most affected by high levels of unemployment.
-Volunteers work in communities to scale up livelihoods for vulnerable young people, as well as taking part in campaigning activities in these communities with a focus on raising awareness of HIV/AIDS and sexual and reproductive health issues with the wider community
+Volunteers work in communities to scale up livelihoods for vulnerable young people, as well as taking part in campaigning activities in these communities with a focus on raising awareness of HIV/AIDS and sexual and reproductive health issues with the wider community.